ABR’s resident expert of everything bikes answers your questions…

-First thing is height, as standard most manufacturers off er their bikes with two seat settings, low and high.
-Th e problem with having a low seat is that you can get leg cramps as most footrests aren’t adjustable and the riding position becomes cramped.
+First thing is height, as standard most manufacturers offer their bikes with two seat settings, low and high.
+The problem with having a low seat is that you can get leg cramps as most footrests aren’t adjustable and the riding position becomes cramped.
 If you need a low seat, look into buying a footrest lowering kit as well.

 For comfort at the top end of the price range look at aftermarket seats.
-Th ese are usually expensive but generally far better than standard.
+These are usually expensive but generally far better than standard.
 Another option is having your own seat modified with a gel insert to provide more all-day comfort.
 These are good mods if done well!

 Mirror extenders that also lift these slightly are a great mod and give a far better view of what’s behind.
 Bars can be changed to a higher setting by either replacing them for a better bend or using a lift kit to raise them.
 But do check that brake/clutch and throttle controls are not affected by this.

-The main advice I would off er is to take your bike out for a long-distance test ride before your summer adventure.
+The main advice I would offer is to take your bike out for a long-distance test-ride before your summer adventure.
 Pay attention to see if anything is causing you discomfort and concentrate on getting that right.

-With that said, the easiest way to prevent discomfort on long rides is to have plenty of picture and coffee stops, get out of the saddle for a few minutes and give yourself a stretch!
+With that said, the easiest way to prevent discomfort on long rides is to have plenty of pictures and coffee stops, get out of the saddle for a few minutes and give yourself a stretch!
 It’s cheap and you’ll have some pics to remind you of the trip.